Carles Cuadrat - It is stupid to suggest Sunil Chhetri's yellow card was intentional | Goal.com

 "We are living the game and we are all emotional.
 It was that kind of situation.
 That foul on Nili from Goian was a foul.
 But it was not given because it was inside the box.
 I cannot understand some interpretation of the rule by the referees.
 He is giving the ball to the opposition when he touched the ball.
 He should’ve given it to us.
 It’s a constantly bad interpretation by the referees.

 "We are football people.
 It (Chhetri's involvement at the end)\ was a lot of heart there.
 It was not intentional.
 He’s angry because we are playing for the top spot and did not get an important win.
 If we lost today, it (ATK game) was not important.
-So, I think the suggestion is stupid."
+So, I think the suggestion is stupid," he said.

-Bengaluru were at the end of several good chances but failed to hit the target.
-"We were fighting for the three points.
-We hit the post.
-We should’ve had a penalty.
-We made offensive changes to try and score.
-Sometimes it happens.
-Both teams played well and it was a good game to watch.
-There was quality on the pitch.
-We have to congratulate Chennaiyin for their game.
-They look a good bet to reach the play-offs."

-Bengaluru FC are competing alongside FC Goa and ATK for the top spot in the ISL standings which will then guarantee a place in the AFC Champions League next season.
+Sunil Chhetri will miss Bengaluru's next ISL game against Kerala Blasters on February 15 but will be available to face ATK a week later.